sanderslab/magellanmapper/README.md

 - After updating any Scikit-image Cython files, run `python setup.py build_ext -i` as per https://github.com/scikit-image/scikit-image.
 If older version of extensions remain, run `git clean -dxf` to completely clear the working directory (check for any working files you need!) before rerunning the extension builder.

 ### Mayavi installation
-- As of at least 2018-01-05, Mayavi installation requires a GUI so will not work on headless cloud instances, giving a `QXcbConnection: Could not connect to display` error.
-Will need to work on making Mayavi optional for purely headless systems for analysis.
+- As of at least 2018-01-05, Mayavi installation requires a GUI so will not work on headless cloud instances, giving a `QXcbConnection: Could not connect to display` error
+- As of v.0.6.6 (2018-05-10), `setup_env.sh -l` will setup a lightweight environment without Mayavi, which allows non-interactive whole image processing
+- Mayavi is not currently working on Linux (tested on RHEL 7.5 as of 2018-05-10)

 ### Image Stitching
 - The original stitcher, `Stitching`, requires a large amount of RAM/swap space and runs single-threaded, taking days to stitch a multi-tile image